amanimuhammed/AmaniMuhammed/README.md

 ### About 🙋🏻‍♂️

 - 🌱 I’m currently studying
-- 👨‍💻 I’m trying to learn programming.
+- 👨‍💻 I’m trying to learn programming.Now only know some basics
-- 😄I'm Still Learning Git & GitHub
+- 😄I'm Still Learning GitHub
 - 🥰Python Lover
 - ⚜️Most Of My Repositories Are For Telegram
 - 📫 How to reach me: [Amani Muhammed](https://telegram.me/Amani_m_h_d)
-- ⚡ Fun fact: i'm a noob
+- ⚡ Fun fact: i'm a noobier than you
 -->

 ### Available 👇